ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/totals_components.md

  target variable, where the predictive value is not available (e.g., where the contributor was not sampled in the predictive period).
 * Responder – A contributor who has responded to the survey within a given period.
+* Precision – The precision value determines the level of accuracy for the floating point calculations in significant figures.

 ## 3.0 Introduction